sora-xor/sora-docs/src/snippets/rewards-theory.md

 #### LP Farming Bonus rewards

-Polkaswap users will earn PSWAP tokens for providing liquidity in any XOR-paired pool.
+Polkaswap users will earn PSWAP tokens for providing liquidity for at least 3 million (3'000'000) XOR in any XOR-paired pool.
+Your reward is doubled if you contribute to the XOR-VAL, XOR-PSWAP, XOR-DAI, XOR-ETH, or XOR-DOT pools.

-If you contribute to the XOR-VAL, XOR-PSWAP, XOR-DAI, XOR-ETH, or XOR-DOT pools, your reward is doubled.
+⚠️ Polkaswap users should monitor the status of their liquidity provision, as they will lose the vesting for PSWAP rewards if their LP falls below 3 million XOR.

 #### Rewards for buying from the TBC